 Do You Need a CRM to Manage Your Booking Workflow?

 Every day you wake up to work on building your business, there are decisions to be made.
 Should I reply to the emails in my inbox or write that blog post?
 Do I really have time for that tasting and mockup on the same day?
 Should I sign up for that software?
 But, with all the choices you have, there is one every wedding pro should make—that’s to create business workflows.
 The next step?
-You need to decide how you are going to manage them.
-And, because (just like everything else) there are lots of ways to go about it, we wanted to hear how different pros go about it leveraging technology or leaning on process.
-Read on to see what decisions wedding planner, Tiffany Chalk, and photographer, Bobbi Brinkman, have made for their businesses and get some ideas that might help you manage your booking workflow too.
+You need to decide how you will manage them.
+And, because (just like everything else), there are lots of ways to approach it, we wanted to hear how different professionals go about it, leveraging technology or leaning on process.
+Read on to see what decisions wedding planner Tiffany Chalk and photographer Bobbi Brinkman have made for their businesses and get some ideas that might help you manage your booking workflow, too.

 Why you need a CRM to manage your business workflows